 Under the current director, Dr. Jill Kieth, the core faculty is comprised of 11 Ph.D. researchers with approximately 4 staff members working in various capacities.
 The center has developed professional relationships with more than 6 other faculty Affiliated Scientists from Wake Forest University School of Medicine.
 A BRIC/RIMI Advisory Board and an External Scientific Review Board was established in 1996 to serve as the guiding force for the Center.

-The BRIC will continue to have a positive impact on the number of faculty and students participating in biomedical research, and serve as a major point of entry for underrepresented scientists for participation in the biomedical advances of the nation in the 21st century and beyond.
+The BRIC will continue to have a positive impact on the number of faculty and students participating in biomedical research, and serve as a major point of entry for upciming scientists for participation in the biomedical advances of the nation in the 21st century and beyond.

 Specific Goals are:

-Goal 1: To strengthen existing institutional research infrastructure by supporting faculty as they conduct original and innovative biomedical and biobehavioral research aimed at improving minority health, eliminating health disparities, and translating scientific discoveries to benefit human health, especially global health diseases/disorders.
+Goal 1: To strengthen existing institutional research infrastructure by supporting faculty as they conduct original and innovative biomedical and biobehavioral research aimed at improving health, eliminating health disparities, and translating scientific discoveries to benefit human health, especially global health diseases/disorders.

 These will be accomplished through the recruitment of a critical mass of investigators and technical personnel.